 It can be handy, however, in a few different scenarios:

-- You can increase the protein content of All Purpose or Plain flours with a VWG.
-You would use around 15-25g per 500g of flour.
+- You can increase the protein content of All Purpose or Plain flours with vital wheat gluten.
+Use around 10-15g per 500g of flour (2%).

 - You can use VWG in a rye or whole wheat bread.
 These flours typically have trouble developing gluten (and don't often get the same rise as good old bread flour).
 Adding VWG can help to overcome this issue by providing a boost of gluten to your bread.